moysklad/api-remap-1.2-doc-in/source/includes/_general.md

   }
 ]
 ```
-> An example of creating a new add. fields of Shipments and updates of the existing one request.
+> An example of creating a new additional fields of Shipments and updates of the existing one request.

 ```shell
 curl -X POST